U.S.-backed Syrian forces call for 1,500 coalition troops to stay

 “We would like to have air cover, air support and a force on the ground to coordinate with us,” Kobani told a small group of reporters who traveled with the U.S. military to an airbase at an undisclosed location in northeast Syria.

+With U.S. help, the Kurdish-led fighters are poised to seize Islamic State’s last holdout in eastern Syria.
+At the height of its power four years ago, Islamic State held about a third of both Iraq and Syria in a self-proclaimed Caliphate.

+But Islamic State still has thousands of fighters, who, now dispersed, are expected to turn to guerrilla-style attacks.

-Kobani said there was discussions about perhaps French and British troops supporting them in Syria.
+Kobani said there was discussions about perhaps French and British troops supporting the SDF in Syria.
 But he stressed he also wanted at least “a partial group of American forces,” who now number more than 2,000 in Syria, to stay as well.

 U.S. Army General Joseph Votel, head of Central Command, said after the talks with Kobani that he was still carrying out President Donald Trump’s December order for a complete U.S. withdrawal of American forces.